chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

       end
     end

-The additional sections for the CFD-DEM simulations are the void fraction subsection and the CFD-DEM subsection.
+The following sections for the CFD-DEM simulations are the void fraction subsection and the CFD-DEM subsection.
 These subsections are described in detail in the `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ .

 Void Fraction
 ~~~~~~~~~~~~~~~